thinktecture-labs/cloud-native-sample/README.md

-# Cloud-native sample application
+# Cloud-native Sample Application - (Work-in-Progress)

+*Note*: This is heavy work in progress - do not rely on the things you see here, yet ;-)

-Some general introduction....TBD
+[TBD: Some general introduction...]

 ## Docker Compose